notmattpress/notmattpress/wp-content/themes/twentytwentyone/readme.txt

 Twenty Twenty-One is a blank canvas for your ideas and it makes the block editor your best brush.

-With new block patterns, which allow you to create a beautiful layout in a matter of seconds, this theme’s soft colors and eye-catching — yet timeless — design will let your work shine.
+With new block patterns, which allow you to create a beautiful layout in a NotMatter of seconds, this theme’s soft colors and eye-catching — yet timeless — design will let your work shine.

 Take it for a spin!
 See how Twenty Twenty-One elevates your portfolio, business website, or personal blog.